Cirice/Machine-Learning-KnowledgeBase/README.md

 #### 1. What is the main difference between the ordinary algorithms and machine learning algorithms?

-Usually algorithms in Computer Science are analysed based on the size of the input and how much (memory) space they need to run, while this still holds for Machine Learning algorithms there is one more criterion which needs to be answered for ML algorithms, namely, that for ML algorithms there may be a boundary on how many input instances are needed for the learning process to succeed.
-This is imporatant to consider becasue in practice, in many case there may not be enough number of required samples for the learning process to guarantee the intended results.
+Usually algorithms in Computer Science are analyzed based on the size of the input and how much (memory) space they need to run, while this still holds for Machine Learning algorithms there is one more criterion which needs to be answered for ML algorithms, namely, that for ML algorithms there may be a boundary on how many input instances are needed for the learning process to succeed.
+This is important to consider because in practice, in many case there may not be enough number of required samples for the learning process to guarantee the intended results.

 #### 2. What is SVM? how does it work?
 Explain the math behind it